DAL / LENTIL CURRY BECAME A PART OF MY DAILY LIFE SINCE I STARTED TO HAVE SOLID FOOD!

 HOW DO I ENJOY MY DAL?

-I love it a lot, consider it the best of all soups one can have.
+I love dal, consider it the best of all soups one can have.
 We are that section of the Bengalis who enjoy their lentil curries a bit soupy if having with rice!
 Many a times, I had it with roti too!
-Once the son turned a year old, I depended more on a home cooked dal & rice instead of Cerelac; I have mentioned this several times.
+Once the son turned a year old, I depended more on a home cooked dal and rice for him instead of Cerelac; I have mentioned this several times.
 It was also easy for me to feed the unwilling son a semi liquid rice-dal-vegetables mash!
-I have seen other mothers not adding salt, spices, chillies until a ripe age.
-My son got used to the regular food since age three; thereafter he ate what we eat!It was surprising, on his recent visit he was wanting rice & dal & a meat or fish that is deboned!
+I have seen other mothers not adding salt, spices, chillies to baby food until a ripe age.
+My son got used to regular food since age three; he ate what we ate!
+It was surprising, on his recent visit he was wanting rice, dal, a meat or fish that is deboned!
 More surprising was that he served himself eggs this time.
 He was not fond of eggs as his father!
 Does it mean he is not eating enough, or rationing food or getting bored of the food variety available?
 You would not get an answer from my son!
 This mother sits quiet in sorrow but does not stop eating!
 What else to do in life?
-Yesterday's lunch was a Bengali rice platter; dinner was "porota o aloo potol er dalna".
+Yesterday for lunch we had Bengali meal; dinner was "porota o aloo potol er dalna".

 WHAT IS THIS GREEN TOMATO DAL?

 The truth is we may not be eating green tomato for generations.
-Whilst our stay in DumDum, one day the mother got some unripe tomatoes and cooked with posto / poppy seed paste!
+Whilst our stay in DumDum, one day the mother got some unripe tomatoes, cooked with posto / poppy seed paste!
 She heard about it from someone else.
 She would get it rarely, I do not remember if she cooked a lentil curry with it or not.
-But with the onset of spring, bitter dal / lentil curries were made; and with the start of summer, sour dal.
-Sour lentil curries & fish curries were done regular in our family!
+But with the onset of spring, bitter dal / lentil curries were made and with the start of summer, sour dal.
+Sour lentil curries and fish curries were done regular in our family!
 Like in February, "topa kul er dal" was made, I vividly remember!
 It is lentil with the unripe, sour jujube!
 I crave to get those almost extinct recipes to the blog but I need to get the ingredients in hand, why not cook a lentil curry, a soupy vegan, gluten-free one with unripe tomatoes?
 Here we go with a tasty, vegetarian, dal recipe GREEN TOMATO DAL!
 I would suggest the mother to do it with matar dal / split pea dal, wish I could courier a bowlful for the son!
 T eats dal if served with pakora or with flat or puffed breads!
 His issue is either he would have fish-meat-egg curry & dal, pakora or a non-veg curry and a mochar ghonto or echorer dalna!
 You cannot feed him all of them.
 His father too likes dal; our father is no more with us, loved sour dal or North Indian Dals with breads.
 Let us proceed with the easy recipe, Cristine too got potato patty for us!
 I do not feel motivated enough to slim down!
-I remember our visit to Rajasthan & a bit of Gujarat in 1996 with the parents and their friends' group!
+I remember our visit to Rajasthan & a bit of Gujarat in 1996 with the parents and their friends!
 I and the mother ate so much of a tiny variety of jujube, she called "shey kul" with chilli-salt that we were caught up with stomach ailments!
 Do not know if bhai remembers it or not!
 Its age that is taking me back to the incidents not considered important earlier!

 I am happy that T does not bother me much, I cannot stand over bearing people.
 Perhaps, the son finds me a bit over bearing!
 Let the life flow, isko pakar ke mat rakkha karo!

-SPLIT PEA LENTIL / MATAR DAL : 1 SMALL TEA CUP
+INGREDIENTS :SPLIT PEA LENTIL / MATAR DAL : 1 SMALL TEA CUP

 GREEN UNRIPE TOMATO : 2 STANDARD SIZED